 Part 2 - Analyze the data

 - Open the file you have just downloaded in Excel.
-Notice the huge number of rows!
+Notice the huge amount of data!
+This is only a subset of the MORB samples available on PetDB.
 Those marine geologists have definitely been busy!

 Can you identify the Mid-Atlantic Ridge and the East Pacific Rise on your graph?
 These are two of the best studied mid-ocean ridges.